babyduck09/E-Commerce-Analysis/analysis.md

 FROM order_reviews) AS rs)AS nps;
 ```
  <img src="code_snapshot\nps.png" width="250" />

+- An NPS of 65 is in the upper end of the "good" range, bordering on "excellent."
+This suggests that the majority of customers are highly satisfied with the company and are likely to recommend it to others.

 #### 9. What is the average order cancellation rate on Olist, and how does this impact seller performance?
 ```sql